 There is at least one ceremony per day to commemorate the civilian and military casualties of both World Wars, and particularly World War I given the region.

-The opening ceremony and the start and finish of the first walking day take place in Koksijde-Oostduinkerke, the municipality where the Four Days of the Yser originated.
+The opening ceremony and the start and finish of the first walking day take place in Koksijde-Oostduinkerke, the town where the Four Days of the Yser originated.

 In general, the route of the first walking day passes through the territory of Nieuwpoort, which was the last town on the Western Front during World War I. However, exceptions are possible.